-The stated class hours for the didactic portion of the curriculum are from 8:00 am to 3:00 pm.
+The stated class hours for the didactic portion of the BSN and classroom DNPNA curriculum are from 8:00 am to 3:00 pm.
 Punctuality is an expected attribute of professional students.
-Should a student arrive late, the student should wait in a breakout room or in the hallway until the next scheduled break to avoid disrupting members of the class and faculty members.
+Should a student arrive late, the student may be instructed to wait in a breakout room or in the hallway until the next scheduled break to avoid disrupting members of the class and faculty members.